Environment

 Transport systems and infrastructure (including public transport) influence health and wellbeing by enabling access to other important resources, such as employment, education, and social and health care services.
 Transport infrastructure that is safe and easy to navigate increases the likelihood of residents using environmentally sustainable modes of transport, such as walking and cycling [3].
 Levels of physical activity are influenced by the walkability and cycle-ability of the local environment [3].

-The figure shows that the proportion of respondents who indicated that they were satisfied or very satisfied with their ease of access to suitable transport to daily activities, increased significantly from 72.4 percent in 2018 to 80 percent in 2019 and has remained stable in 2020 (78.6%).
+The figure shows that the proportion of respondents who indicated that they were satisfied or very satisfied with their ease of access to suitable transport to daily activities, increased statistically significantly from 72.4 percent in 2018 to 80 percent in 2019 before declining statistically significantly to 69.5 percent in 2022.

 The figure shows that the proportion of European, Māori, and Pacific/Asian/Indian respondents who reported being satisfied or very satisfied with their ease of access to suitable transport, converged across greater Christchurch from 2017 to 2018.
-This pattern of convergence was followed by an overall increase in satisfaction from 2018 to 2019, which remained stable in 2020.
-The differences between ethnic groups were not statistically different from 2018 to 2020.
+This pattern of convergence has remained stable in 2022 and the differences between ethnic groups were not statistically significant.

-The figure shows no statistically significant differences in the proportion of female and male respondents who reported being satisfied or very satisfied with their ease of access to suitable transport from 2017 to 2020.
-After a significant decrease for both males and females between 2017 and 2018, satisfaction with ease of access to suitable transport returned to previous levels in 2019 and remained stable in 2020.
+The figure shows no statistically significant differences in the proportion of female and male respondents who reported being satisfied or very satisfied with their ease of access to suitable transport, from 2017 to 2022.

 Data Sources